Jump to: Previous Designs | Introduction of Roosevelt Dimes | FDR: History and Milestones | Other Presidents in US Coinage | FAQs

 Roosevelt's Fight Against Polio

 Polio was a diagnosis that didn't discourage Roosevelt.
-He had already been elected as a New York state senator in 1910, served as Assistant Secretary of the Navy, and was also on the Democratic ticket as vice president in 1920.
+He had already been elected to the New York State Senate in 1910, served as Assistant Secretary of the Navy, and was also on the Democratic ticket as vice president in 1920.

-In 1926 he started visiting warm springs to swim in the thermal spring waters as a treatment for polio.
-In the same year, he invested his personal money to purchase the Warm Springs property in Georgia and, the following year started the Georgia Warm Springs Foundation, named after the therapeutic springs he had used to try to fight polio.
+In 1926, he began visiting warm springs to swim in their thermal waters as a treatment for polio.
+In the same year, he invested his personal money to purchase the Warm Springs property in Georgia and, the following year, started the Georgia Warm Springs Foundation, named after the therapeutic springs he had used to try to fight polio.

 The Polio vaccine was only declared safe and effective in 1955.
 By 1957 the incidence of polio in the United States had dropped by 90 percent.
 Franklin Roosevelt sadly didn't have the chance to be cured, but thanks to his efforts, thousands of Americans and children around the world were saved.